tsmztech/mcp-server-salesforce/README.md

 * Specify API versions and event operations
 * Example: "Create a new trigger for the Account object" or "Update the Lead trigger"

+### salesforce_execute_anonymous
+Execute anonymous Apex code:
+* Run Apex code without creating a permanent class
+* View debug logs and execution results
+* Useful for data operations not directly supported by other tools
+* Example: "Execute Apex code to calculate account metrics" or "Run a script to update related records"

 ## Setup

 ### Salesforce Authentication